 Presentations by JIMENA’s Speakers

-JIMENA’s volunteer Speakers Bureau is composed of specially selected Mizrahi and Sephardi Jews who serves as the voice of Jewish refugees from Arab countries.
+JIMENA’s volunteer Speakers Bureau is composed of specially selected Mizrahi and Sephardi Jews who serves as the voice of Jewish refugees from Arab countries and Iran.
 Members of JIMENA’s Speakers Bureau visit college campuses where they share their personal stories and lead discussions related to issues of Middle Eastern refugees, Jewish diversity, Israel, and Jewish history and heritage of the Middle East and North Africa.
 JIMENA Speakers engage a diversity of student audiences in the culture of their Mizrahi community and 95% are multi-lingual.
 Their presentations promote JIMENA as a resource for more in-depth learning and engagement.

 Mizrahi and Sephardic Cultural Engagement

-Each year JIMENA engages thousands of students and young adults in immersive Mizrahi and Sephardic cultural programs such as Mimouna, Mizrahi Shabbat dinners, henna gatherings, Middle Eastern cooking classes, concerts, exhibitions, identity explorations, Sephardi Torah study and other cultural events.
+Each year JIMENA engages a minimum of ten-thousand and young adults in immersive Mizrahi and Sephardic cultural programs such as Mimouna, Mizrahi Shabbat dinners, henna gatherings, Middle Eastern cooking classes, concerts, exhibitions, identity explorations, Sephardi Torah study and other cultural events.
 These programs help engage audiences in Jewish programming that exemplifies the diversity of the Jewish people.
 Our cultural programs give unaffiliated, and sometimes marginalized, Mizrahi and Sephardic Jews an opportunity and platform to build community and share their heritage with larger audiences.
 By offering events that are uniquely Mizrahi and Sephardic we effectively create cultural continuity between Israel and North America.
 JIMENA operates through a unique partnership model that requires at least 90% of our programs to operate in partnership with another Jewish agency.